patrickfuhrmann/oai-pmh-view/README.md

 ### Starting the service (Docker only, no docker compose)

 **Note**: The service doesn't use the 'env' package.
-The configuration is solely done with 'environement' variables.
+The configuration is solely done with 'environment' variables.

 Key | Description | Default
 ---:| ------- | ------